aherbez/neuron-view/README.md

 An easy way to do this is to open up Blender, and import all of the created files.
 Note that you might have to hunt around a bit to find where they are (it seems like the data is often not centered).

 Select all the parts, and use Ctrl-J to join them.
 This will give you a single model.
 Note that you'll have overlapping / intersecting parts, but they're not likely to be that noticable.
 If that's a problem for your application, try either using Boolean unions or go into sculpt mode and use voxelization.
 Both of those might be iffy for large datasets though, so be warned.

+# Known issues

+Currently, the tool doesn't make use of the "type" parameter in the entries, just the position and radius.
+That's probably something that needs to change, but I need to better understanad what it means first.

+Having to piece together a full model from pieces is defnitely annoying, but I do very much like the inherent organic and continuous surface that the SDF based approach provides.
+There are a couple of possibilities for fixing this:

+- forgo SDF and generate the mesh directly.
+This is definitely doable, but might not produce as nice junctures where sections meet.
+- incorporate a final step to combine all the generated models in the script itself.
+This should be doable with open3d or similar, and is what I'm leaning towards.